KennthShang/PhaMer/README.md

                             The output csv file (prediction)
       --reject THRESHOLD
                             Threshold to reject prophage.
 The higher the value, the more prophage will be rejected (default 0.3)
+      --midfolder DIR
+                            Folder to store the intermediate files (default phamer/)

 **Example**